squid-cache/squid-cache.github.io/Features/HotConf/Discussion.rst

 For now I will concentrate on your design for the config objects and point out where I disagree instead of comparing:

 {{{
  a.
-Each module has its own Config class (i.e., Module::Config), inherited from some common base !ModuleConfig class.
+Each module has its own Config class (i.e., Module::Config), inherited from some common base ModuleConfig class.
 Only module M users know the details of M::Config.
-Others just know it is an instance of the base !ModuleConfig class, with a few common methods for reporting and such.
-Configs from all modules are collected into one !SquidConfig class, but that is not important in most cases.
-The exact shape of that !SquidConfig class is not important for now.
+Others just know it is an instance of the base ModuleConfig class, with a few common methods for reporting and such.
+Configs from all modules are collected into one SquidConfig class, but that is not important in most cases.
+The exact shape of that SquidConfig class is not important for now.
 }}}

 You make 3 design choices above.
  * ''Module::Config existence''.
 I agree and am coding with you in SourceLayout for this.
  * ''Module::Config inheriting from a base class''.
 May be useful if the API methods are to be virtual.
 The only use I see for this is the cachemgr config 'dump' display.
 I could go either way here.
  * ''Module::Config being integrated into a Squid::Config''.
 This worries me.
-A _lot_ of the current dependency loops in Squid are directly caused by the existence of struct SquidConfig.
+A _lot_ of the current dependency loops in Squid are directly caused by the existence of struct !SquidConfig.
 I was under the impression that the cleanup work was dropping such dependency.
 We need to clarify this further.

 {{{